 If you decide to repair your subwoofer, the first step is to identify the extent of the damage.
 This will help you decide if you want to buy a new one or try to repair it.
 The most common cause of speaker failure is a short circuit in either the wires that provide the signal or in the subwoofer terminals.
 If you decide to repair your subwoofer yourself, you will need to be patient and follow a few steps.

-At some point, the solution can be quite easy, so decide if you want to spend time fixing a speaker or if someone else does.
+First, heat the cap with a hair dryer and then remove it carefully.
+From behind, spread some wood glue and then place a small piece of tissue paper over the crack.
 Press down and let the glue dry for an hour.
 Once the glue is dry, you can replace the speaker in your car.
-Yes, you can repair a damaged subwoofer yourself with a thorough investigation of the root cause of the problem (and the consequent replacement of the part).
+Yes, it is possible to repair a damaged subwoofer yourself with a thorough investigation of the root cause of the problem (and the consequent replacement of the part).

 Alternatively, you can take it to a local audio store and have it repaired for you.